 Get into the habit of daily foot inspections.
 After a shower dry between each toe and apply moisturiser to the top and bottom of your feet and legs, but not between your toes.
 This helps protect against cracking.
-If your feet are very dry try a specialised product that has been approved for people with diabetes.
+If your feet are very dry try a specialised product from the Dermal Therapy foot care range.

 While moisturising, check your feet for the following:

 - Nail colour changes